AaronAcerboni/automatic-file-backup/README.md

 Windows and Unix filepath notation is supported.
 See `watched.sample.json` for an example.

-- `{}` defines a different watch rule.
-This is representing a file or directory you want to back up and how.

 - `file` defines the file or directory you wish to back up

-- `backup to` defines where the file or directory should be copied to
+- `backup to` (optional) defines where the file or directory should be copied to.
+Default same directory.

-- `backup every` defines how often in milliseconds a copy should be asynchronously be made
+- `backup every` defines how often in milliseconds a copy should be asynchronously be made.
+E.g. 3600000 is 1 hour.

-- `single backup` defines whether or not you wish to make multiple back ups or stick to just one back up.
+- `single backup` (optional) defines whether or not you wish to make multiple back ups or stick to just one back up.
+Default false.

 Single backups will be named like so: